FreddieSparrow/cookiefooocus/readme.md

 ### Mode A — RAW

 Passes directly to SDXL unchanged.
-For advanced users.
+For advanced users who know exactly what they want.

 ```python
 from modules.prompt_engine import engine, PromptMode